yk519/tc-shear-intensity-weakening/data_processed/README.md

 - `fig2_model_lifetime_table.csv`

-  Model e-folding lifetime as a function of shear-onset maximum wind speed and imposed vertical wind shear.
   Rows correspond to imposed vertical wind shear, columns correspond to shear-onset intensity, and values are e-folding lifetime in hours.
 Non-decaying or strengthening cases are assigned a lifetime of 1000 h, as described in the manuscript.

 ### Figure 3